 Scenario 1: A Clustered Environment

 When you had two servers running the same application code, you had a problem.
 If the login request came to server A, which issued a session cookie and an authentication cookie to the user, server B didn’t know anything about those cookies, so any subsequent requests coming in to server B even after the user had innocently validated his identity earlier with server A would fail with server B.

-The obvious solution to this was to have a third-party, whether provided by the same developer writing the application server code or by an external vendor, responsible for issuing a value of some kind that represented a successful login and an active session.
-This value is referred to by many names such as the access token or an authentication token or an authorization token or a bearer token or simply a token.
+One obvious solution to this problem is to make server A and server B share their session Id’s.
+This could be done by having an external state server that held the session state for the entire Web application in an external data source such as a database or an in-memory state server.

+A similar but simpler and more secure solution, however, is to have a separate authentication server.
+Each request that comes to either of the servers A or B is validated for the presence of a special value in the request header – a value that could only have been obtained from the authentication server.
+If the value is present, the servers A or B service the request.
+If, however, the special value is missing, the client gets redirected to the authentication server, which after logging the user in, issues this special value that represents a successful login and an active session.
+Let’s call this value returned by the authentication server may be called an authentication token.

+Below is a diagrammatic representation of this simple sequence of three interactions.

 Under this regime, when the user sends in a request to any of the servers A or B, each of them checks if the user has an access token or not.
-If he doesn’t, they redirect his request to the authorization server, whose duty is to ask the user for his user name and password, authenticate his identity and issue him an access token upon successful login.
+If he doesn’t, they redirect his request to the authorization server, whose duty is to ask the user for his user name and password, authenticate his identity and issue him an authentication token upon successful login.